erc7579/erc7579-implementation/erc.md

 - MUST emit the relevant event for the module type
 - MUST enforce authorization control on the relevant enable or disable function for the module type
 - SHOULD allow for the relevant enable or disable function for the module type to be called by the account as part of a batch

+When storing a module, the smart account MUST ensure that there is a way to differentiate between module types.
+For example, the smart account MUST be able to implement access control that only allows executors to call the `executeFromModule` function.

 ```solidity
 interface IAccountConfig {